Works

 By allowing the work to change, hesitate, or unfold, I render process perceptible.
 The gestures, decisions, and constraints of making are embedded in the temporal behaviour of light, echoing how meaning forms through accumulation rather than immediacy.
 Rooted in Hong Kong and expanded in Paris, my practice bridges East and West, tradition and reinvention, exploring how language, perception, and ethics evolve as living processes shaped by attention, duration, and care.

-Across these collections, my practice is both immersive and participatory: inviting audiences not only to witness but also to reflect on how light, culture, and environment intersect.
+Across these series, my practice is both immersive and participatory: inviting audiences not only to witness but also to reflect on how light, culture, and environment intersect.
 In doing so, my work asks: how can a precious craft from the last century illuminate the most urgent questions of our time?

 Contact